MINOR CAR ACCIDENT CLAIMS: HOW TO HANDLE A FENDER BENDER

 If complete recovery has occurred from soft-tissue injuries such as bruises or muscle sprains within a week of the accident, total together with the cost of medical bills and lost wages.
 Add one or two times that amount for pain and suffering in order to arrive at the expected compensation.

-If hard injuries such as whiplash, nerve damage, or head injuries have occurred, even in a low impact collision, an experienced personal injury attorney will be needed to receive fair compensation.
+If hard injuries such as spinal injuries, neck & back injuries (such as whiplash), nerve damage, or head or brain injuries have occurred, even in a low impact collision, an experienced personal injury attorney will be needed to receive fair compensation.

 Insurance companies are only interested in profit, and not one’s pain and suffering.
 They would rather spend money on an expert who says one cannot get hurt at that speed rather than provide compensation for a life-changing injury.